TRUST & TRANSPARENCY

 Who we are

 WaterCheckup is an independent water quality information service.
-We are not affiliated with the EPA, the EWG, or any water utility.
+We are not affiliated with the EPA, the EWG, or any public water system.
 We earn revenue through affiliate links to water filters — our recommendations are based on certifications and third-party test data, not paid placements.
 The affiliate relationship does not influence which data we surface or how we calculate scores.